adrior11/check24-best-combination-submission/README.md

 Given the provided dataset i've stayed away from these 2 approaches, as i wanted to stay true to the original data schema.
 Thus i've build my api around polling and prefetching.
 As the user enters and removes entries one by one via the UI we can enqueue mutations, which will preload the Cache with results.
 Thus when the client want's to actually retrieve the final best combinations, he'll still receive the desired data in less than **50ms** average.

+## License
+This project is available under the MIT License.